 The Moroccan government notes that addiction is a growing problem in their country, but does not currently have a system in place to measure the levels of abuse and addiction.
 They did recently open a drug treatment facility in Casablanca and the Ministry of Health has begun to instruct school children on the dangers of drug use.

 The Narconon Drug Education Program and Drug Rehabilitation Programs Help People in Need

-There are people in need of drug addiction treatment and drug education all around the world.
-If young people can learn why they should not start using drugs, then there will soon be many fewer people needing drug treatment facilities.
-And those already addicted need a safe space with an effective program to bring them back to their former drug-free lives - with the ability to make drug-free decisions for the rest of their lives.
-The 120 Narconon centers around the world offer one or both of these services to their areas, so that more people can live with more hope of drug-free lives.
+There are people in need of drug addiction treatment all around the world.
+Those addicted need a safe space with an effective program to bring them back to their former drug-free lives - with the ability to make drug-free decisions for the rest of their lives.
+Some forty Narconon centers around the world offer one or both of these services to their areas so that more people can live with more hope of drug-free lives.